 Fleetwood Heritage Open Days – Part of a National Event

-Fleetwood is a fascinating place with a rich heritage and lots of historical buildings - many more than you'll probably imagine - and from Thursday 8th to Sunday 11th September you'll be able to look around the ones that interest you.
+Fleetwood is a fascinating place with a rich heritage and lots of historical buildings – many more than you’ll probably imagine.
+Each year with Fleetwood Heritage Open Days you can look around the ones that interest you.

-The Heritage Open Days are organised all over the country by community groups and Civic Societies in conjunction with English Heritage who manage the scheme on a national basis.
+Heritage Open Days are organised all over the country by community groups and Civic Societies, in conjunction with English Heritage, who manage the scheme on a national basis.

 Fleetwood Civic Society is one of 1400 such organisations who between them muster up 40,000 volunteers to put on this national event every year, that delights over 1 million visitors.
 Fleetwood Heritage Open Days can rightfully say that it’s part of Englands biggest voluntary cultural event!

-Buildings of every shape, style and function show of their architectural treasures and secrets, helped by knowledgeable local guides who organise events and tours to share their local knowledge and bring the place to life.
+Buildings of every shape, style and function show of their architectural treasures and secrets Knowledgeable local guides organise the events and tours to share their local knowledge and bring places to life.